Joan-Amudu/Dunia-Memory-Game/README.md

 The webiste's design and layout is based on fonts, colors, wireframes, images and icons.

 ### Fonts
-* [Google Fonts](https://fonts.google.com/) was imported to CSS with the Mate SC font family being the main font for the body and playfair font for the paragraphs and San Serif the fall back font.
+* [Google Fonts](https://fonts.google.com/) was imported to CSS with the Mate SC font family being the main font for the body and playfair font for the paragraphs.

 ### Wireframes
 * Wireframes were created using the [Balsamiq](https://balsamiq.com/wireframes/) software.